supiwmi/ohmyzh/README.md

-Tip:
+#Tip:

-to run code from termal see [VSCode on Mac](https://code.visualstudio.com/docs/setup/mac#:~:text=Launching%20from%20the%20command%20line,code'%20command%20in%20PATH%20command.)
+To run code from termal see [VSCode on Mac](https://code.visualstudio.com/docs/setup/mac#:~:text=Launching%20from%20the%20command%20line,code'%20command%20in%20PATH%20command.)